woohoolabs/yang/README.md

 ## Basic Usage

-Yang can help you in 3 ways to communicate with JSON:API servers.
+Yang can help you in three ways to communicate with JSON:API servers.
 The following subsections will cover these topics.

 ### Request builder

-Yang comes with a powerful request builder with which you are able to setup PSR-7 `Request` objects.
+Yang comes with a powerful request builder with which you are able to setup PSR-7 `Request` objects in a JSON:API compliant way.
 For this purpose, you may use the `JsonApiRequestBuilder` class as it can be seen in the following example.

 ```php
 use GuzzleHttp\Psr7\Request;